"QUEEN OF THE WEEK"

 Tell us about your novel.
 What was your inspiration?

-My inspiration for the book actually was a random act, and had neither anything to do with the book nor any intent on my part to write a book.
+My inspiration for the book actually was a random act, and had neither anything to do with the book; nor did it have any direct (conscious) influence on me to write a book.
 It was my being “held hostage” in my car by a fierce thunderstorm while waiting for my mom to come out of Church.
 If you’ve ever lived in Florida, you know that the storms can be quite ferocious, and this one was no exception.
-So I sat in the car and began writing on this little piece of paper about the storm…how forceful it was, the feeling of gloom and doom it brought with it…and then I just thought about who those feelings belonged to, and it was Jenny, as an adult, having to confront something painful in her life…thus began the book.
+So I sat in the car and began writing on this little piece of paper about the storm…how forceful it was, the feeling of gloom and doom it brought with it…and then I just thought about who those feelings belonged to, and it was Jenny, as an adult, having to confront something painful in her life Thus began the book.

 How did you become a writer?
 When did you start?